f5devcentral/f5-distributed-cloud-labs-101/application/docs/state4/internallb.rst

     #.
 Click the *Apply* button to close the "HTTP Health Check" dialogue.
     #.
 Click the *Continue* button to close the "Health Check" dialogue.
-    #.
-Click the *Continue* button to close the "Origin Pool" dialogue.

 Exercise 3: Configure Second Origin Pool (for AWS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     #.
-Under "Origin Servers" click on *Add item*
+Starting in the "Origin Pool" dialogue, in the "Origin Servers" section click on *Add item*
     #.
 Enter the following variables:

       ================================= =====